Runtime APIs

 >

-Use it when you want to fetch the update but choose separately when to apply it.
+Use it when you want to fetch an update but choose separately when to apply it.
 It uses the currently active runtime channel.

 useBundleDrop().downloadUpdate() wraps this for hook-based flows.